CSCfi/csc-user-guide/docs/cloud/pouta/command-line-tools.md

     openstack help server create

-##### Adding a key pair
+##### Adding a keypair

     openstack keypair create --public-key <file> <name>

-**The first thing you should do** is to generate a key pair.
+**The first thing you should do** is to generate a keypair.
 It will be used to access virtual machines.
 You can also optionally specify a public key you have previously generated, in which case the private key is the one you generated when the public key was generated.